Gabriel de Lorges, Count of Montgomery: Career

+In early January 1570, Montgomery linked up with the survivors of the disastrous battle of Moncontour.
+The combined army, led by Gaspard II de Coligny and the young princes of Condé and Navarre, fought the Catholics to a standstill at Arnay-le-Duc and imposed a favorable peace on the Crown.

-In 1562, Montgomery allied himself with another Protestant convert, Louis I de Bourbon, prince de Condé.
-He was one of the few refugees to survive the St. Bartholomew's Day massacre after a wounded Huguenot swam across the Seine to warn him that rioting had begun.
-He took control of Bourges and during September and October defended Rouen from the Royal Army.
+Montgomery was one of the few leaders to survive the St. Bartholomew's Day massacre in 1572 after a wounded Huguenot swam across the Seine to warn him that rioting had begun.
 A price was put on his head, but he managed to escape to England.
 The queen mother, Catherine de' Medici, asked Queen Elizabeth I for his extradition, but Elizabeth refused.

 Montgomery returned to France with a fleet in an attempt to relieve the Siege of La Rochelle in 1573.
 The following year he attempted an insurrection in Normandy, but was captured, taken to Paris, and sentenced to death.
 On 26 June 1574, as he was about to be beheaded, Montgomery was informed that a royal edict had proclaimed that his property would be confiscated and his children deprived of their titles.

-A freely adapted version of Montgomery's life is told in Alexandre Dumas' novel The Two Dianas.
+A freely adapted version of Montgomery's life is told in Alexandre Dumas' novel The Two Dianas (1846–1847), and he appears as a central character in Johann August Apel's story "Klara Mongomery" in the Gespensterbuch (1811).

 Marriage and issue

-He married (1550) Isabeau de La Touche (died 1593), by whom he had four sons and four daughters:
+In 1550, he married Isabeau de La Touche (died 1593), by whom he had four sons and four daughters: